 Pulse duration represents another important transmitting characteristic.
 It is simply the length of time the radar spends transmitting a pulse.
 As pulse duration increases, the pulse's power density (and generally its sensitivity) increases.
 The WSR-88D incorporates two pulse duration modes: short pulse mode and long pulse mode.
 Short pulses transmit for 1.57 microseconds, and long pulses transmit for 4.7 microseconds.
-All but one volume coverage pattern uses short pulse mode.
-We'll explain why that is on the next slide.
+Only VCP 31 uses a long pulse to provide more sensitivity during clear air mode.
+The other VCPs use a short pulse for reasons we will explain on the next slide.